Studying overseas is like any other form of travel: it broadens your horizons.

 For Maria Camila Mejia Velez and Juan Diego Martinez Marin, who came to La Trobe University from Colombia, that’s definitely true.

-Maria and Juan are both studying a Master of Teaching English to Speakers of Other Languages (TESOL) and, as they explain, it’s not just their course that’s given them a new view on the world.
+Maria and Juan are both studying a Master’s in teaching and, as they explain, it’s not just their course that’s given them a new view on the world.

 All sorts of learning